upgrades-migrations/preupgrade-assistant/doc/module_writing_tutorial/README.md

         ├── module.ini
         └── solution.txt
 ```
-In the case of the `packages-wrong` directory, the `removed-packages` module
+In the case of the `packages-wrong` directory, the `removed-packages` module is missing the `group.ini` file and
-will not be discovered as the `group.ini` file is missing.
+will not be discovered.

 #### Compiled compose

+[comment] <> (Miriam: If customers can skip this section, what's the value in including it?)

-*NOTE: you do not need to worry about mixture of XML and INI files in the
+*NOTE: You do not need to worry about mixing XML and INI files in the
-compose.
+compose and no longer need to compile the compose.
 You can skip this section as it's here just to provide tech detail
 about that.
 But you do not need to compile the compose any more.*

-All above is described for the compose tha is not compiled yet.
+All above is described for the compose that is not compiled yet.
 In compiled
 version of the compose, the mentioned INI files are replaced by XML files.
 In
 your case, the most probably you see mixture of INI and XML files in the compose.